Marijuana in the Workplace: How to Craft an HR Policy That's Right for Your Company

 This is the strictest use policy.
 It mandates that no employee is allowed to use marijuana (medical or recreational); companies with zero-tolerance policies have some form of testing to ensure that employees are in compliance with the policy.

-This kind of policy is most common in heavily regulated industries and branches of government, such as the Department of Transportation.
+Drug-free workplace policies are most common in heavily regulated industries and branches of government, such as the Department of Transportation.
 As a general rule of thumb, if employees have to operate heavy machinery or vehicles, a zero-tolerance policy probably applies.
 The same goes for employees who represent the federal government.